powerhousepro69/videoinfox/readme.md

 ### Play Clipboard

          Download a video url that is in the clipboard via Yt-dlp and autoplay.
-         Play Clipboard is available in: Home, Played List, View Playlist, Yt-dlp Menu and View Downloads
-         The video url is cleared from clipboard after the video player is closed.
+         Play Clipboard is available in: Home, Played List, View Playlist, Yt-dlp Menu & View Downloads The video url is cleared from clipboard after the video player is closed.
          To watch the last download after Play Clipboard cleared the link, select Last Download.
          Any invalid video urls are cleared from the Clipboard.

          Note: A local video file with full path can be copied to the clipboard for play.
-(No quotes for files with spaces)
+               No quotes for files with spaces.

-#### To use Play Clipboard:
+         To use Play Clipboard:

-#### Copy a video url to the clipboard then press enter to verify validity then &nbsp; p &nbsp; to download and autoplay.
+         Copy a video url to the clipboard then press enter to verify validity.
+         Then  p   to download and autoplay.

 <br />